 Employment, Confidentiality, Severance, Non-Compete, and Other Agreements

-Legal counsel is important when you enter into any employment agreement, especially those that involve restrictive covenants where language technicalities can render them unenforceable.
-Taylor Day Law can assist with the negotiation and litigation of every type of employment agreement and restrictive covenant.
 We work closely with employers and executive-level employees to negotiate fair and legally sound contractual provisions that clearly define each party’s rights and obligations to reduce the odds of illegal actions during or after employment and the litigation that is often necessary to enforce them.

-Americans with Disabilities Act (ADA) and the Family Medical Leave Act (FMLA) Disputes
+Americans With Disabilities Act (ADA) and the Family Medical Leave Act (FMLA) Disputes

 Wage and Hour Litigation Under the Fair Labor Standards Act (FLSA)